-4.3 The Simple RNN Model
+C. The Simple RNN Model

 Unlike FFNNs, recurrent neural networks (RNNs) can utilize heart rate data in the past to forecast the heart rate at the current moment.
 Figure 7 shows the architecture of a simple RNN model for heart rate forecasting.
-The number of simple RNN layers, m, and the number of fully connected layers (also known as dense layers) n, are two important hyperparameters in a simple RNN heart rate forecasting model.
+The number of simple in a simple RNN heart rate forecasting model.
 The heart rate sequence is divided by the maximum heart rate.

-Figure 7: Structure of Simple RNN Heart Rate Forecasting Model
+Fig. 7: Structure of Simple RNN Heart Rate Forecasting Model